-1) Employers participating in the State's Employees' Retirement System are required by RI General Laws, Section 36-10-2, to contribute at an actuarially determined contribution rate each year.
+1) Employers participating in the State Employees' and Electing Teachers OPEB System are required by RI General Laws, Section 36-10-2, to contribute at an actuarially determined contribution rate each year.

 2) Schedule is intended to show information for 10 years; additional years will be displayed as they become available.